 For some reason we were given a disabled access room, which was enormous.
 We found it to be clean and homely – more like an apartment than a hotel room.
 It had a washing machine and fully-equipped kitchenette, so it’s a good option if you’re staying a while.

-To put it bluntly, Muscat is a shit of a place to get around without a car.
+Muscat is a pain in the arse to get around without a car.
 The capital is actually made up of three towns, Muscat, Matrah and Ruwi, which have merged together to form one big city.
 It’s all very spread out, there’s little in the way of public transport and it’s not at all walkable.

 So you have no choice but to rely on taxis, which will destroy your travel budget.
 Most taxis in Muscat (the orange and white ones) aren’t metered.
-You have to negotiate with the driver, and fares were so arbitrary it was almost humorous.
-We were charged anywhere between OMR4 and OMR10 for the exact same journey, depending on the audacity of the driver (although the guy that tried to charge us OMR10 ended up getting cold feet at the last minute and, in an apparent fit of guilt, said we didn’t have to pay him at all.
-We gave him OMR7).
+You have to negotiate with the driver, and fares were so arbitrary it was almost funny.
+We were charged anywhere between OMR4 and OMR10 for the exact same journey, depending on the audacity of the driver.

-Our greatest revelation was discovering Marhaba, a new taxi service for tourists (it’s only been around since March).
+Our greatest discovery was Marhaba, a new taxi service for tourists (it’s only been around since March).
 It’s a bit like Uber – you download the Marhaba Taxi Oman app, choose your destination, and it tells you the fare.
 The minimum fare is OMR3 for 6km, 350 baisa/km for 12km, and anything after that is 150 baisa/km.
 It was a relief to have some solid rates, and in most cases worked out to be a lot cheaper than our half-hearted haggling attempts.
-Many drivers also insisted on giving us their numbers so we could just call them when we needed a pick up, rather than going back through the app (which sort of defeats the purpose of the whole system, but oh well).
+Many drivers also insisted on giving us their numbers so we could call them when we needed a pick up.

 1. Sultan Qaboos Grand Mosque